WYCD: Album-Oriented Rock

-During the 1970s, WABX evolved into a more mainstream album oriented rock station playing the biggest selling albums.
-But WABX took a softer, more laid-back approach than its competitors.
+During the 1970s, WABX evolved into a more mainstream album oriented rock (AOR) station playing the biggest selling albums.
+WABX took a softer, more laid-back approach than its competitors.
 The station was branded as "WABX 99" during this era with a logo featuring yellow lettering on a black background.
 The station's studio moved from its original location in the David Stott Building in downtown Detroit to a new facility in suburban Oak Park during this period.

-By 1982, WABX was third in the ratings out of three AOR stations in Detroit (behind WRIF and WLLZ).
+By 1982, WABX was third in the ratings out of three album rock stations in Detroit (behind WRIF and WLLZ).
 Century Broadcasting sold the station to Liggett Broadcasting that year.
-Under new program director Paul Christy, WABX shifted from AOR to "Hot Rock," a Top 40/rock hybrid, known on the air as "Detroit's New Music."
+Under new program director Paul Christy, WABX shifted from album rock to "Hot Rock," a Top 40/rock hybrid, known on the air as "Detroit's New Music."
 It played a wide variety of new wave, pop, rock and urban product with a slick, CHR-style presentation.
 However, the station's market share continued to decline throughout 1983.
 A little over a year after WABX debuted "Hot Rock," Liggett decided to change the station's format and call letters.